-Our tour guide was Russell, an American who lives in Berlin and is working on his PhD in Holocaust studies.
-Russell proved to be an excellent guide for this walking tour.
-Highly professional, personally committed, and respectful to the subject matter, Russell also made sure we had everything we needed before the tour started, from train ticket, water and snacks (you can’t buy anything at the memorial site) to an umbrella in case it rains.
+You can expect your tour guide to be highly professional, personally committed, and respectful of the subject matter.
+They will also make sure you have everything you need before the tour starts, from train tickets to water and snacks (you can’t buy anything at the memorial site) to an umbrella, in case it rains.

-From the train station in Oranienburg, we walked to the camp – and thanks to Russell, we knew that this was the exact way former prisoners had to walk.
+From the train station in Oranienburg, you will walk to the camp using the exact path former prisoners had to walk.
 Another interesting fact that could be easily overlooked: The houses right outside the walls of the camp were erected at the same time the camp was built; high ranking SS officers and their families lived here.